Trigger Warning: rape mention

 Someone asked Prophet Muhammad (Peace be upon him) who he should honor after God.
 Prophet Muhammad (PBUH) answered with, “Your Mother.”
 The man asked, “Then who?” and again, he responded saying, “Your Mother.”
 The man asked, “Then who?”, and The Prophet said, “Your Mother.”
 The man asked a fourth time and The Prophet said, “Your Father.”

 This shows just how much the Woman, the Mothers of Civilization, are worth.
 The Honorable Minister Louis Farrakhan said, “This is why this world is limited.
 It couldn’t last too long because it didn’t honor Mother so it couldn’t honor father.
 It’s a world that’s on its way out because when man came to strength he didn’t provide an opening for women to show forth the Gifts of God that He had deposited in a woman.”

 After his failed attempts to capture the Avatar, Zuko realized he wasn’t going to regain his honor that way.
 Black Women can’t regain their honor by catering to men who don’t honor them, more than they cater to themselves.
 Black Women should be treated as what she actually is, a god, the Second Self of God, Himself, as taught by the Honorable Minister Louis Farrakhan, regardless of how she presents herself.
 She should always be approached with Honor and Respect.
 There shouldn’t be any debate on this fact.
 The worth and Value of the Woman, especially the Black Woman should not be debatable.

-This article was written in conjunction with an episode of Kareem Talks Podcast, https://www.youtube.com/watch?v=8xZlnYCbXSY, and it is the second in a series of three articles on respecting, honoring and protecting Black women.
+This article was written in conjunction with an episode of Kareem Talks Podcast, https://www.youtube.com/watch?v=8xZlnYCbXSY, and it is the second in a series of four articles on respecting, honoring and protecting Black women.